kayaoglutuncay/max78000/src/gpio.md

 1. Set the GPIO Configuration Enable bits shown in <a href="#table6-2-max78000-gpio-pin-function-configuration">Table 6‑2</a> to any one of the I/O mode settings.
 2. Configure the electrical characteristics of the pin as desired, as shown in <a href="#table6-4-max78000-output-mode-configuration">Table 6‑4</a>.
-3. Set the output logic high or logic low using the GPIOn_OUT.level[pin] bit.
+3. Set the output logic high or logic low using the [GPIOn_OUT](#gpio-port-output-register).*level[pin]* bit.
-4. Enable the output buffer for the pin by setting GPIOn_OUTEN.en[pin] to 1.
+4. Enable the output buffer for the pin by setting [GPIOn_OUTEN](#gpio-port-output-enable-register).*en[pin]* to 1.

 ### Alternate Function Configuration
 Most GPIO support one or more alternate functions selected with the GPIO configuration enable bits shown in <a href="#table6-2-max78000-gpio-pin-function-configuration">Table 6‑2</a>.
-The bits that select the AF must only be changed while the pin is in one of the I/O modes (GPIOn_EN0 = 1).
+The bits that select the AF must only be changed while the pin is in one of the I/O modes ([GPIOn_EN0](#gpio-port-configuration-enable-bit0-register) = 1).
 The specific I/O mode must match the desired AF.
 For example, if a transition to AF1 is desired, first select the setting corresponding to I/O (transition to AF1).
 Then enable the desired mode by selecting the AF1 mode.

 1. Set the GPIO configuration enable bits shown in <a href="#table6-2-max78000-gpio-pin-function-configuration">Table 6‑2</a> to the I/O mode corresponding to the desired new AF setting.
 For example, select "I/O (transition to AF1)" if switching to AF1.
 Switching between different I/O mode settings does not affect the state or electrical characteristics of the pin.
 2. Configure the electrical characteristics of the pin.
 See <a href="#table6-3-max78000-input-mode-configuration">Table 6‑3</a> if the assigned alternate function uses the pin as an input.
-See <em>Table 6‑4</em> if the assigned alternate function uses the pin as an output.
+See [Table 6‑4](#output-mode-configuration) if the assigned alternate function uses the pin as an output.
 3. Set the GPIO Configuration Enable bits shown in <a href="#table6-2-max78000-gpio-pin-function-configuration">Table 6‑2</a> to the desired alternate function.

 ## Configuring GPIO (External) Interrupts